t-fbd/loc_api/README.md

 - **Comprehensive Endpoint Support**: Access various LOC API endpoints such as search, collections, items, and resources.
 - **Flexible Parameter Management**: Easily construct and customize query parameters, including filtering, sorting, and formatting options.
 - **Robust Response Models**: Utilize well-defined Rust structures to parse and interact with LOC API responses.
-- **High-Level API Client**: Engage with LOC APIs through an intuitive `ApiClient` that abstracts the complexities of HTTP requests and URL constructions.
+- **High-Level API Client**: Engage with LOC APIs through an `ApiClient` that handles endpoint construction and HTTP requests.
 - **Customizable Configurations**: Override default settings like the base URL for testing or alternative deployments.

 ## Table of Contents